jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+# Spontit Update!!!
+I have sent spontit an email letting them know that their API is down, no idea if they will respond or not!
+I have released a pre-release BTTN version with email failover support.
+It is buggy so I reccomend backing up your config file.
+I am trying to find free cross-platform alternatives to Spontit but have not had much luck.
+I also am consdering making a web app to support notifications, but that is a last resort.
+I do still plan on working on BTTN, but will be taking a break until Spontit is back working or I find an alternative to Spontit.

 # Important Note!!!
 It appears that Spontit is having some issues sending out notifications, giving an HTTP 502 Bad Gateway error code.
 Sadly, their is nothing I can do to fix their error code.
 I do hope to add a backup way to send a notifcation via email or text in the next version.
 Sorry for any inconveniences.